Dolphin Writing Frames Freebie and Wooden Spoon Craft

 Have you seen my free writing frames printable page in the password protected area?
 I have several fiction/nonfiction (narrative/expository) animal writing frames on that page.
 I taught second grade for a few years and the students did an animal writing project each year.
 The students would make posters and prepare a short speech as well they would share with other classes as well as parents.

-Here is my dolphin writing frame PDF, which opens right here.
+Here is my dolphin writing frame PDF, which opens in our free eMember area.
 Select the pages you want which might only be the coloring page and print.
 This shows how we organized our writing project which is a beginner level research project.
 The fiction writing pages are prompts which could become longer stories.
 Rubrics are included for teachers and homeschools.

 So I happened to have some unused, older wooden spoons and tools around and I thought of making this wooden puppets craft.
 I do not have directions other than to look and see how I did this.
 You may have additional ideas that would work as well or even better.
 By putting the spoons in a tray with handles, they can be manipulated from outside the tray.
 I know my dolphin looks like a cross between a shark and a dolphin!
 I painted the spoons and then just used permanent markers for the colors.

-Although I used permanent marker, the children used partly those and also used paints.
-Read more about this project at thie link.
+Although I used a permanent marker, the children used partly those and also used paints.
+Read more about this project at this link.